davidgasquez/handbook/content/concepts.md

 ## Systems

 A system is anything with multiple parts that depend on each other.
 In other words, every machine and activity is a system on some level.
-Systems archieve goals.
+Systems achieve goals.

 Properties to look for in Systems: